benkehoe/aws-sso-util/lib/README.md

 * `role_name`: [REQUIRED] The AWS SSO role (aka PermissionSet) name to use.
 * `region`: [REQUIRED] The AWS region for the boto3 session.
 * `login`: Set to `True` to interactively log in the user if their AWS SSO credentials have expired.
-* Returns boto3 Session object configured for the account and role.
+* Returns a [boto3 Session object](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/core/session.html) configured for the account and role.

 For more control over the login process, use the `login` function separately.